sp-sveltejs/template/README.md

 Requires [Node.js](https://nodejs.org/)
 It's very helpful if you have access to SharePoint, since this is a SharePoint development starter kit template.
-The generated project will work with SharePoint 2013, SharePoint 2016, and SharePoint Online.
+The generated project will work with SharePoint 2013, SharePoint 2016, SharePoint 2019, and SharePoint Online.

 ## Getting started